Charged gravastar model in $f(T)$ gravity admitting conformal motion: Abstract

 \section{Abstract}

-In present paper a new model of charged gravastar under f(T) modified gravity is obtained.
+In present paper model of charged gravastar under $f(T)$ modified gravity is obtained.
 The model has been explored by taking the diagonal tetrad field of static spacetime together with electric charge.
-To solve the Einstein-Maxwell field equations, along with f(T) gravity, we assume the existence of a conformal Killing vector which relates between geometry and matter through the Einstein Maxwell field equations by an inheritance symmetry.
+To solve the Einstein-Maxwell field equations, along with $f(T)$ gravity, we assume the existence of a conformal Killing vector which relates between geometry and matter through the Einstein Maxwell field equations by an inheritance symmetry.
 We study several cases of interest to explore physically valid features of the solutions.
-Some physical properties of the model are discussed and we match our interior spacetime to the exterior R-N exterior spacetime in presence of thin shell.
+Some physical properties of the model are discussed and we match our interior spacetime to the exterior Reissner-Nordstr\"{o}m spacetime in presence of thin shell.